erdos/mechanon/README.md

 ## Contribution

-Have you encountered a bug or perhaps have a brilliant feature idea?
+- Have you encountered a bug or perhaps have a brilliant feature idea?
+- Do you want to make it fit better for your use case?
+- Have an idea for improving the code quality?

 Excellent!
 Please open an Issue to initiate a constructive discussion.
 For those feeling adventurous and confident, we welcome Pull Requests to enhance this project.

 ## License